mode777/alexklingenbeck-blog/page/content/articles/17-05-angular-asp-net-core.md

 To sum things up with `Microsoft.AspNetCore.SpaServices` we can make our Asp.Net Core App aware, that it's hosting a Single-Page-Application and we can persuade it to take over most of the chores the dev-server would have done, like running Webpack and performing HMR.

-## Prerequisits
+## Prerequisites

 I'm asuming you have [Node.js](http://nodejs.org), [Angular CLI](http://cli.angular.io) and at least [.Net Core Runtime 1.1 as well as the .Net Core SDK 1.04](https://www.microsoft.com/net/core) installed.

 <div class="alert alert-danger" role="alert">
     <p><strong>Disclaimer</strong></p>
     <p>
-    For this example I will be using .Net Core SDK 1.04.
-Core projects used to use a project format called <code>project.json</code>.
-This has been replaced with an `*.csproj` format, a couple of releases ago.
+    For this example I will be using .Net Core SDK 1.04. .Net Core projects used to have a project format called <code>project.json</code>.
+This has been replaced with the new `*.csproj` format a couple of releases ago.
 Despite the familar name, these projects are no longer compatible with Visual Studio 2015.
-If your are still using VS 2015 you can either upgrade to VS 17, use Visual Studio Code or have a look at the VS-2015-compatible template I have on <a href="https://github.com/mode777/aspnet-angular2">GitHub</a>.
+If your are still using VS 2015, you can either upgrade to VS 17, use Visual Studio Code or have a look at the VS-2015-compatible template, I have on <a href="https://github.com/mode777/aspnet-angular2">GitHub</a>.
     </p>
 </div>